asetyaev/nsxv_plugin/doc/test/source/test_suite_system.rst

     1. Setup for system tests.
     2. Log in to Horizon Dashboard.
-    3. Launch 2 instances in each AZ.
+    3. Launch 2 instances in each az.
     4. Verify that traffic can be successfully sent from and received on the MAC and IP address associated with the logical port.
     5. Configure a new IP address from the subnet not like original one on the instance associated with the logical port.
         * ifconfig eth0 down